 You can either get the kids to write a spooky-themed poem or let them create a poem of their choosing based on the letters HALLOWEEN.

-I know how hard it can be to find inspiration so here are some helpful words if you are struggling:
+I know how hard it can be to find inspiration so here are some helpful words to use for your Halloween acrostic poems:

 H – Hair Raising, Hat, Haunted, Hell, Horror